 ● expert briefings by U.S. Commercial Service and local and regional government officials about the opportunities and challenges of the region

-● one-on-one business appointments with pre-screened potential partners in Tenerife , Gran Canaria and Fuerteventura
+● B2B business appointments with pre-screened potential partners in Tenerife and Gran Canaria

 ● visits to infrastructure sites and logistic centers that make the Canary Islands a strategic hub from which to increase exports to Africa